 The options are endless!
 You can't go wrong with this Easy Homemade Mac and Cheese!
 Some other popular options include roasted vegetables (such as potatoes, carrots, and Brussels sprouts), steamed or sautéed greens (like spinach or green beans), a fresh green salad, or even rice pilaf or couscous.

 Store leftover chicken in airtight containers for up to 3 days.
 I like to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with lids from Bayco.
+Reheat in the microwave just until warm (don't overheat or the chicken will dry out.

 More Lemon Recipes to Try